Variation of Kahler-Einstein metrics with mixed singularities: Abstract

 \section{Abstract}

-In this short note, we consider a fiberation $\pi: (\mathcal X,\Delta)\to Y$ between two compact K\"ahler manifolds with generic fiber of $\pi$ being a smooth log canonical pair with ample canonical divisor, we prove that the current induced by variation of K\"ahler-Einsteins with mixed cone and Poincare singularities is positive, hence generalize the result of Schumacher in the smooth case \cite{Schu} and the result of Guenancia in the conic case \cite{G}.
-As application, we prove the surjectivity of Albanese map for a smooth log canonical pair with $-(K_{\mathcal X}+\Delta)$ being nef.
+In this short note, we consider a fibration $\pi: (\mathcal X,\Delta)\to Y$ between two compact K\"ahler manifolds with generic fiber of $\pi$ being a smooth log canonical pair with ample canonical divisor, we prove that the current induced by variation of K\"ahler-Einsteins with mixed cone and Poincare singularities is positive.
+This generalizes the result of Schumacher in the smooth case \cite{Schu} and the result of Guenancia in the conic case \cite{G}.
+As a consequence, we prove a new positivity result for the relative canonical bundle.
+Using this positivity result, we show that if $-(K_{X}+\Delta)$ is nef, then $-K_Y$ is pseudo-effective, which partially answers a question of Demailly-Peternell-Schneider in the K\"ahler case and moreover, the Albanese map associated to $X$ is surjective.